 The key thing to remember is that a business expense must add value to your enterprise.
 For example, the wages you pay your employees is a business expense and so is the rent you pay the landlord for your office, storefront, or warehouse.

-Some business expenses are tax deductible––they help you reduce the tax your company needs to pay, while personal expenses do not.
+Some business expenses are tax-deductible (they can reduce your company’s taxable income), while personal expenses are not.

 Most common small business expenses

 Company owners know that while running a business, there are many types of bills to pay.
-In this section, we’ll tell you a little about the most common ones and the role these payments play in helping you conduct operations successfully.
+As of 2026, the top three costs for most small businesses are payroll, inventory and materials, and rent, but every company faces a variety of expenses.
+In this section, we’ll tell you a little about the most common ones and how each expense supports your day-to-day operations.

 Payroll and benefits